-With cocktails like bloody Marys and mimosas, Biscuit Love is a great brunch option.
+With cocktails like bloody Marys and mimosas, Biscuit Love is a great place for brunch in Nashville.
 The line may look long, but it moves quickly.

 👉 Pro Tip: If you don’t want to wait, the Hillsboro location is usually less busy than the Gulch location.